Chris Kuper

-Chris Kuper (born December 19, 1982) is a former American football offensive guard for the Denver Broncos of the National Football League (NFL).
-The Broncos selected him in the fifth round of the 2006 NFL Draft.
-He played college football for the University of North Dakota.
+Chris Kuper (born December 19, 1982) is an American former professional football player who was an offensive guard for the Denver Broncos of the National Football League (NFL).
+The Broncos selected him in the fifth round of the 2006 NFL draft.
+He played college football for the North Dakota Fighting Hawks.
 He is currently the offensive line coach for the Minnesota Vikings.

-High school career
+Early life

 Kuper played high school football at A. J. Dimond High School in Anchorage, Alaska where he helped the Lynx win the 2001 ASAA Large Schools State Championship.

 As a senior, Kuper finished just behind Matt Gittlein of Wasilla High School as the state's Lineman of the Year.

 College career

 He played college football for the North Dakota Fighting Sioux.
 He was a three-year starter, awarded all-conference and All American honors since his junior campaign.

-Professional playing career
+Professional career

-2006 NFL Draft

-Projected to go undrafted by Sports Illustrated, who criticized his lack of "balance, body control and ability in space," Kuper was ranked as the No. 28 offensive guard available in the 2006 NFL Draft.
+Projected to go undrafted by Sports Illustrated, who criticized his lack of "balance, body control and ability in space," Kuper was ranked as the No. 28 offensive guard available in the 2006 NFL draft.
 Kuper was eventually selected in the fifth round, 161st overall, by the Denver Broncos.
 He was the highest selected North Dakota lineman since Todd Thomas in 1981.